tastybug/zettelkasten/catalog/spring/springboot-mod3-spring-data-jpa.md

 1. annotate domain pojos, turning them into entities
 2. define repositories as interfaces (extending `CrudRepository<T, K>` or `Repository<T, K>`)

-Spring Data will then at runtime implement this by scanning for those interfaces.
+Spring Data will then at runtime implement this by scanning for those interfaces and then creating proxies with the logic.
+From the developer POV, you usually don't see the implementation.
 All repositories are picked up via `@SpringBootApplication`, unless they are not in a sub-package.
 Then, you can use `@EnableJpaRepositories(basePackages="com.myapp.repos")`.

 ### Creating Domain Entities